axibase/atsd/api/data/series/interpolate.md

 Response:

-In the default `INNER` mode the values outside of the selection interval are ignored.
+With default `INNER` mode, values outside of the selection interval are ignored.

 ```ls
 | datetime         | value |